Regional Science High School for Region VI: Sports

-2018

-RSHS-VI's Boys Basketball Team (Pasarelle) were crowned champions in the annual Fr.
-Victor Hugo Basketball Cup, an inter-school tournament.
-Kristian Sucro, the team captain, was hailed as the league's Most Valuable Player.

 2020

 Alexander Salvador of the RSHS-VI Basketball Boys represented the Unit V in the Aklan provincial athletic meet, winning the championship later on.
 The 3x3 Basketball girls also won the Provincial trophy, a team composed of Rachelle Serrato, Esther Amador, and Feby Talaguit.
 They were set to battle for the Western Visayas Regional Athletic Association meet, but the event was cancelled due to the Coronavirus disease 2019 pandemic.

 Awards and recognitions

 The school has produced two Metrobank Foundation Inc. awardees in the search for Outstanding Teachers of the Philippines namely, Dioso A. Torre in 1993, and Ruby Agnes B. Estrada in 1999 respectively.